ev3dev/ev3dev.github.io/docs/getting-started.md

 <a class="btn btn-md btn-primary" href="/docs/tutorials/connecting-to-ev3dev-with-ssh" target="_blank"><span class="glyphicon glyphicon-transfer"></span> Learn how to connect with SSH</a>

-To test this out, let's try running a command.
-Type (or copy-and-paste) the following into the terminal, and press enter.
-It will use a nifty program called `fortune` to print out a random quote from a database.
+To test this out, let's try running a command (make sure that you have completed the earlier part of this step first).

+Type the command `fortune` into the SSH shell opened above and press
+<kbd>Enter</kbd>.
+It will use a nifty program called `fortune` to print out a
+random quote from a database.
 Feel free to try it multiple times!

-{% highlight bash %}
+{% highlight none %}
-fortune
+robot@ev3dev:~$ fortune
+Your domestic life may be harmonious.
 {% endhighlight %}

-If you don't see any errors printed, you're good to go!
+If you don't see any errors printed, and your output looks similar to the above, you're good to go!

 {% include end-section.html %}